William-1995/RAK-BACnet-Profiles/README.md

 1. **Fork this repository**

 2. **Create device configuration file**
-   - Create a new YAML file in the corresponding vendor directory
+   - Create a new YAML file in the corresponding vendor directory under `profiles/`
-   - If it's a new vendor, create a new vendor directory
+   - If it's a new vendor, create a new vendor directory under `profiles/`
    - File naming format: `Vendor-Model.yaml`
+   - Example: `profiles/YourVendor/YourVendor-Model.yaml`

 3. **Write configuration file**
    - Implement Decode and Encode functions